-The harbour city of Hong Kong is one of the two Special Administrative Regions (SAR) of China.
+The harbor city of Hong Kong is one of the two Special Administrative Regions (SAR) of China.
 Before the transfer of sovereignty to China in 1997, Hong Kong had been a British colony for nearly 150 years.
-Today, Hong Kong is a popular tourism destination for people around the world.
+Today, Hong Kong is a popular tourist destination for people around the world.

 In the evening, marvel at the view of the brightly-lit Hong Kong skyscrapers or visit the night market where you can practice your haggling skill!

 Day 2: Hong Kong City Tour

 Upon arriving in Hong Kong, we will pick you up and transfer you to your hotel for check in.
 The rest of the day is free and easy at your own leisure.

 Airport transfer • Accommodation

 After breakfast, start the day with ride up the world’s steepest funicular railway to Hong Kong’s world-famous Peak view point.
 Enjoy heavenly views from the top of the island before making your descent and visiting Repulse Bay, named after the British warship HMS Repulse.
 While you're at it, learn more about this famous vessel that was instrumental in thwarting pirates that plundered the area in the early days of colonial settlement.

 Next, we continue to Stanley Market and browse through the colourful maze of stalls in search of bargains.
 Strike a few bargains haggling with local vendors before heading to the Aberdeen Fishing Village, where visitors can get a taste of local life in Hong Kong’s fishing villages.